nsbgn/pandoc.mk/README.md

 [find](https://www.gnu.org/software/findutils/) --- but you could easily
 substitute any ingredient.

-In short, the recipe `find`s Markdown documents under the source directory and, using `pandoc`, produces the corresponding HTML document under the destination directory.
-Note that, upon running `make` a second time, any image or other resource referenced in the source file will also be created at the destination, if a suitable recipe was found.
-With the appropriate configuration, the results can be uploaded by calling `make upload` (using `lftp` or `rsync`).

 Index
 ------------------------------------------------------------------------------

-For more or less the same reasons that I like plain text files, I like the folder hierarchy they are in.
-The `sitemap.py` script generates a site-wide table of contents directly from the directory structure.
+The directory hierarchy is useful for much the same reason that plain text is useful.
+The `generate-index.py` script generates a site-wide table of contents directly from the folder structure.

 The `index.js` script can then display this overview dynamically, so that it is always accessible without further HTTP requests (and so that it may allow